alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/get_and_manage_accounts.md

 ### Get invited by an admin

 To get an account, you should ask an existing admin for your organisation to invite you.
 This is the fastest and most reliable way to gain access.
-The admin can follow these [instructions for adding/removing accounts](#add-or-remove-editors-and-admins).
+The admin can follow the [instructions for adding/removing accounts](#add-or-remove-editors-and-admins).

 ### Register for an account